DaveSkender/Stock.Indicators/docs/_indicators/Roc.md

 ---
 title: Rate of Change (ROC)
 description: Rate of Change is the percent change of price over a lookback window.
-Momentum Oscillator is the raw price change equivalent.
+Momentum is the raw price change equivalent.
 permalink: /indicators/Roc/
 image: /assets/charts/Roc.png
 type: price-characteristic